 It is extremely thorough and goes through all the basics, including alphabet styles, upper and lower case letters!

 At the end of this book, you will find 15 beautiful hand-lettering projects to help combine all of your knowledge and skill in order to create beautiful works of art.

 And that brings us to the end of this extremely fun-to-make list!

 Now, if you’re a journal addict and want to get in on the action, here is a fun class you can take for free!

-It’s a premium class but because you’re a Stray Curls reader, you will get 2 months of Skillshare Premium for free so you can watch this class for free!
+It’s a premium class but because you’re a Stray Curls reader, you will get a free trial of Skillshare Premium for free so you can watch this class for free!

 Mimi Chao helps you combine your knowledge of journaling and drawing into creating an Illustrated Journal!

 She not only goes through the entire process but she will also show you what tools she uses (be it digital or analog), basic drawing tips and lots of examples of layouts you can use in your journal!

 And you can watch unlimited classes (paid or free) in this free trial.
 If Skillshare is not your cup of tea, you can cancel your trial before the last day of the trial, and you will not be charged a dime!